Beanies

 Why custom beanies for ecommerce stores work

-Beanies are easy to sell because the value proposition is immediate.
-Customers see warmth, style, and brand identity in one item.
+Beanies are relatively easy to merchandise because the value proposition is immediate.
+Customers understand warmth, style, and brand identity in a single item.
 That clarity helps on mobile product cards, where the image has only a moment to do the selling.

 They also work well in bundles.
 A lower-ticket accessory can raise average order value without asking the buyer to commit to a higher-priced item.
 If the colorway is clean and the thumbnail is strong, beanies often convert faster than buyers expect.